tannerdolby/openlibrary/README.md

 ```

 ## Integrations
-The openlib client library supports the following Open Library APIs:
+The openlibrary client supports the following Open Library APIs:

 - Books API - Retrieve a specific work or edition by identifier
 - Authors API - Retrieve an author and their works by author identifier